ChinmayGupta-prog/studentbites-restaurant-order-management/README.md

-StudentBites is a Spring Boot based restaurant order and table management system designed for students.
+tudentBites is a Spring Boot-based restaurant order management system designed for students.
 It allows users to browse food items, manage cart items, place orders, track orders, and generate invoices through a simple web interface.